-Individuals can get a refund by filing Form 1040X, Amended U.S. Individual Income Tax Return, instead of Form 1045.
+Individuals may get a refund by filing Form 1040X, Amended U.S. Individual Income Tax Return, instead of Form 1045.
 An estate or trust may file an amended Form 1041, U.S. Income Tax Return for Estates and Trusts.
 Generally, you must file an amended return no later than 3 years after the due date of the return for the applicable tax year.

 If you use Form 1040X or other amended return, follow the instructions for that return.
-Attach a computation of your NOL on Schedule A of Form 1045 and, if applicable, your NOL carryover on Schedule B of Form 1045.
+Attach to the amended return a copy of Schedule A of Form 1045 showing the computation of your NOL and, if applicable, a copy of Schedule B of Form 1045 showing the computation of your NOL carryover.
 Complete a separate Form 1040X or other amended return for each year for which you request an adjustment.

-The procedures for Form 1040X differ from those for Form 1045.
+The procedures for Form 1040X and Form 1045 are different.
 The IRS is not required to process your Form 1040X within 90 days.
 However, if we do not process it within 6 months from the date you file it, you may file suit in court.
-If we disallow your claim on Form 1040X, you must file suit no later than 2 years after the date we disallow it.
+If the IRS disallows your claim on Form 1040X and you disagree with that determination, you must file suit no later than 2 years after the date we disallow it.